 (a) VOCA Mandated Crimes.
 At a minimum, VOCA specifically requires the grantee to offer compensation to crime victims and survivors of victims of criminal violence for certain identified expenses (see below) resulting from physical injury from a compensable crime as defined by the state.
 VOCA requires that states include as compensable crimes those crimes whose victims suffer death or physical injury as a result of terrorism, driving while intoxicated, and domestic violence.

 In addition, VOCA requires that states include as compensable crimes those crimes whose victims suffer death or personal injury as a result of the intentional or attempted defacement, damage, or destruction of any religious real property because of (1) its religious character or the obstruction, by force or threat of force, of any person's enjoyment of the free exercise of religious beliefs when the crime is covered by interstate or foreign commerce; (2) the race, color, or ethnic characteristics of any individual associated with the religious property.

 (b) Coverage of Other Crimes.
-VOCA places priority on violent crime, but it does not prohibit coverage of nonviolent crime.
+VOCA places priority on violent crime, but it does not prohibit coverage of nonviolent Start Printed Page 27162crime.
 States may choose to broaden the range of compensable crimes to include those involving threats of injury or economic crime where victims are traumatized but not physically injured.
 In doing so, they may include payments to victims for compensable expenses for these crimes on the state's certification of funds expended for the compensation program.

 2. Compensable Expenses.